 In general, most brands of tomato ketchup are gluten-free including Heinz ketchup. **Although do check the ingredients before purchasing as recipes and ingredients do change**

-[However, Heinz ketchup has risen in cost so much that its worth having a look at supermarket own brands or even the International section of the supermarket for other less known brands, especially Polish brands which tend to be less expensive]
+[However, Heinz ketchup has risen in cost so much that its worth having a look at supermarket own brands or even the International section of the supermarket for other lesser known brands]

-Also, it's important to note that while the ingredients used in ketchup are typically gluten-free (tomatoes, sugar, vinegar, and spices), some brands might add thickeners or flavorings that contain gluten or the vinegar could have been obtained from grains such as wheat or barley, or there could be cross-contamination during production if the same equipment is used for gluten-containing products.
+Also, it's important to note that while the ingredients used in ketchup are typically gluten-free (tomatoes, sugar, vinegar, and spices), some brands might add thickeners or flavourings that contain gluten or the vinegar could have been obtained from gluten containing grains such as wheat or barley, or there could be cross-contamination during production if the same equipment is used for gluten-containing products.

 For these reasons, it's always best to check the product label or consult the manufacturer's website if you're following a gluten-free diet.